 - An intervention in itself, with consequences for health, both positive and sometimes negative

-With more and more people being diagnosed with autism, it is important to ask why, if, and how, diagnosis is of benefit.
+With more and more people being diagnosed with autism, it is important to study the impact of diagnosis, and how autism is identified.
 We carry out our research through listening to the views and experiences of adults who have a diagnosis of autism.
-We also work with clinicians’ hearing about how the make decisions when diagnosing autism via our partner organisations.
+We also work with clinicians, hearing about how they make decisions when diagnosing autism via our partner organisations.